Die Kreuzen: Tributes and reunion

+A book by music journalist Sahan Jayasuriya entitled Don't Say Please: The Oral History of Die Kreuzen was released in August 2025 by Feral House.
+The book includes interview transcripts with band members and commentary from artists such as Thurston Moore, Steve Albini, Neko Case, Butch Vig, and Lou Barlow.
+It has received positive attention, with appearances by the author and band members at independent bookstores and record shops, and on podcasts including Veil of Sound (August 2, 2025) and Booked on Rock (Episode 314, August 25, 2025).

 Musical style

 The band were initially a hardcore punk band but took in elements of heavy metal, gothic rock, shoegaze and alternative rock.
 They have been described as "anticipating the grunge rock sound of the '90s" and were credited with bringing intelligence and lyrical diversity to the heavy metal genre.
-In 1986, Robert Palmer of The New York Times described Die Kreuzen as "one of the new bands recasting the legacy of 70's Gothic-metal (Black Sabbath, etc.) for this modern age".